 Increasing Analytical Flexibility

-The history of the Horizontal Merger Guidelines reflects a consistent trend toward greater economic sophistication and more encompassing competitive effects analysis:
+The history of the Merger Guidelines reflects a consistent trend toward greater economic sophistication and more encompassing competitive effects analysis:

 ¶5 The unifying theme of these Guidelines is that mergers should not be permitted to create, enhance, or entrench market power or to facilitate its exercise.
 For simplicity of exposition, these Guidelines generally refer to all of these effects as enhancing market power.
 A merger enhances market power if it is likely to encourage one or more firms to raise price, reduce output, diminish innovation, or otherwise harm customers as a result of diminished competitive constraints or incentives.
 In evaluating how a merger will likely change a firm's behavior, the Agencies focus primarily on how the merger affects conduct that would be most profitable for the firm.